ryancys1234/AP-Computer-Science-A/Basics/Assignment2.1/README.md

-## Unit 2.1: Java and Math
+# Unit 2.1: Java and Math

 This unit introduces variables and arithmetic operations in Java.
-Below are answers to selected unit questions.
+Below are answers to selected questions.

 Question 1: What is the value of each expression after it is evaluated?
 If the statement is an error, write Syntax Error.